In Brazil Amazon, help a flight away for many virus patients

 He still had a pulse.

-“Now he’s no longer mine,” Dr. Siqueira said, breathing a sigh of relief that he had done his part.
+“Now he’s no longer mine,” Siqueira said, breathing a sigh of relief that he had done his part.

 As Lasmar climbed into the other ambulance, he gave a thumbs up and managed through strained breath to utter the words: “Thank you.”